1imo/Contract-Scraper/README.md

 ### Discord setup tips
 - Invite your bot to the server with permissions to View Channel and Send Messages in the target channel.
 - Developer Mode: User Settings → Advanced → toggle Developer Mode.
 Then right‑click to copy IDs.

+### VPN Setup
+This app provides a Dockerized OpenVPN tunnel so the container's outbound traffic goes through the VPN automatically.
+No username/password support is included.

+- The container requires `NET_ADMIN` and access to `/dev/net/tun`.
+- Provide an `.ovpn` config inside `data/` (already includes `Windscribe-Atlanta-Mountain.ovpn`).
+- All network requests from the app will route via the VPN interface inside the container.

 ### Troubleshooting
 - No messages sent: ensure DISCORD_* vars are correct and the bot can see the channel.